 Let go of guilt– Often one of the biggest things keeping us from taking care of ourselves is guilt.
 We may feel that it is selfish to take time for ourselves or spend money to achieve that self care.
 We may even sometimes feel that we don’t deserve it.
 This unhealthy thinking can lead me to deprive myself of the very things I need to be my best.
 So in 2017 I also want to work towards letting go of guilt.

-What is one resolution you can make for self care in 2017?
+What is one resolution you can make for self care?